observatorycontrolsystem/observatorycontrolsystem.github.io/index.md

 * Submit requests to observe a target, track the states of those requests, and cancel requests if their needs have changed
+* View information about their past and current requests, proposals, and data products
 * Be notified once their observation is complete
 * Download their science data